Veterinary Surgical Services for Pets

 For pets suffering from ear, nose, and throat disorders, we offer soft tissue surgical procedures.

-These procedures are also available for hepatic, urogenital, oncological, cardiothoracic, gastrointestinal, and skin disorders.
+These procedures are also available for hepatic, urogenital, cardiothoracic, gastrointestinal, and skin disorders.

 -